kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

 <h1>Cluster rebase across namespaces</h1>

-Class namespace referenced in the `Cluster` object is equivalent to a cluster being located in the referenced namespace from the validation perspective.
-Changing `classNamespace` is not allowed, while using a different `CluterClass` from the same namespace is permitted in the Cluster rebase procedure.
+Changing `classNamespace` is not supported in rebase procedure, while chanding `class` reference to a different `ClusterClass` from the same namespace performs regular `Cluster` rebase procedure.

 </aside>